Changing a Tube on a 175mm Gun

 Considered by many to be one of the worst maintenance details to perform in

+Vietnam the men of the 3rd Mn.
+Co. were known as one of the best at the job.
 Replacing the 34+ foot tube weighing in at 13, 800 pounds was not a job for the faint at heart.
 It required heavy equipment and old-fashioned mechanical know-how in order to insure the job was done correctly with no crew injuries.
 The following photo gallery illustrates the process required to replace a tube on an Alpha Battery gun in May-June 1967.
-Click Here to view
+Click Here To View the Photo Gallery*Help us identify the soldiers in this photo.
+If you know any names send them to the address below. |

 Here are some links if you are